simplygreatwork/godsend/README.md

 		}.bind(this)
 	});

-### Send a request for a particular version of a receiver
+### Send a request for a particular version of a processor

 ### Broadcast changes in real time after altering data in storage

-Add a receiver to run `after` data has been put in a storage collection.
+Add a processor to run `after` data has been put in a storage collection.

 ### Mutate a received request and resend to a new route pattern on the bus